TheRealSaiTama/SimpleHTML/README.md

 7.  **TestimonialsCards**: A collection of engaging testimonial card designs.
 8.  **DatePicker UI**: A simple date picker UI built with Tailwind CSS.
 9.  **Accessible Forms UI**: Demonstrates accessible form design principles using HTML and Tailwind CSS.
+10. **Web Branding Project**: A modern web page designed to represent a web agency, built with HTML and Tailwind CSS.

 All projects are built with pure HTML, CSS, and JavaScript (where applicable) and serve as learning resources for aspiring web developers.